oktaviorezap/Customer-Churn-Prediction-using-Machine-Learning/README.md

 <br>As a data scientist, I am asked to create the right model.
 In this assignment, I will do Machine Learning Modeling using June 2020 data.
 <br>
 <br>The steps that will be taken are:
-1. Perform Exploratory Data Analysis
+1. Perform Exploratory Data Analysis (EDA)
 2. Perform Data Pre-Processing
 3. Performing Machine Learning Modeling
 4. Determining the Best Model